backand/docs/docs/getting_started/hosting.md

-## Backand Hosting & Deployment
+## Hosting & Deployment
-High-performance, reliable and secure hosting for AngularJS applications.

-Backand hosting built on AWS and it’s super-easy, effortlessly deploy your local Angular project files with the hosted server.
+Backand offers high-performane, reliable, and secure hosting for AngularJS applications through the hosting and deploymment tool.
+Built off of AWS, Backand's hosting gives you an effortless way to deploy your Angular project to a hosted server.

-Your project files will be available on https://hosting.backand.io/Your-App-Name
+Your project files will be available on https://hosting.backand.io/Your-App-Name, providing you an easy way to see what gets deployed for your project.

-The Backand CLI (command-line interface) require Node.js and npm, which can both be installed by following the instructions on [https://nodejs.org](https://nodejs.org).
-Installing Node.js also installs npm.
+*Note*: The Backand CLI (command-line interface) requires Node.js and Node Package Manager (NPM).
+To install Node and NPM, follow the instructions at [https://nodejs.org](https://nodejs.org).
+This one process handles both NodeJS and NPM.

 #### First Time Installation

+The hosting and deployment functionality is provided with the Backand node package.
+Simply install the package from the command line as follows:

 ```bash